jtara1/dictation/README.md

 Some of the bigger models take several GB's on disk and **~5 GB memory**.

-By default, `nerd-dictation-model` (and linux desktop app), use a bigger model.
+By default, `nerd-dictation-model` (and linux desktop app), uses a bigger model.

 For other models, see https://alphacephei.com/vosk/models and reference my `model.nix`.